-David A. Bowers, age 73, has served as our president and chief executive officer since 2002, our vice chairman of the board since 2000 and on our board of directors since 1993.
+David A. Bowers, age 74, has served as our president and chief executive officer since 2002, our vice chairman of the board since 2000 and on our board of directors since 1993.
 Mr. Bowers has been employed by us or our predecessors since 1960 in various sales, marketing and executive positions, having been named president of our security products and related businesses in 1979.
+Mr. Bowers is trustee emeritus and former chairman of the board of Monmouth College, Monmouth, Illinois.

-Mr. Bowers has over 50 years of experience serving CompX, in which he developed general management, senior executive, corporate governance, finance and financial accounting oversight experience.
+Mr. Bowers has over 51 years of experience serving CompX, in which he developed general management, senior executive, corporate governance, finance and financial accounting oversight experience.

-Serena S. Connelly, age 41, has served as a director and executive vice president of the Foundation since 2006 and in other capacities for the Foundation since 1999.
+Serena S. Connelly, age 42, has served on our board of directors since 2011.
+She has also served as a director and executive vice president of the Harold Simmons Foundation, Inc. since 2006 and in other capacities for the Foundation since 1999.
 In 1999, she co-founded and for 11 years served as a director and executive officer of Human Rights Initiative of North Texas, Inc., a non-profit corporation that promotes international human rights through service to North Texas refugees and immigrants who have suffered human rights abuses.
-In 2008, she co-founded Demeter Project, LLC, a business model for ethical management in the low-wage service industry.
 Her current and recent board memberships include the Dallas Zoological Society, the Foundation for the Education of Young Women, Dallas Women's Foundation, TexProtects: Texas Association for the Protection of Children, Texas Christian University's Institute of Child Development and Southern Methodist University's Annette Caldwell Simmons School of Education and Human Development.
 Ms. Connelly is an employee of Contran, the daughter of Harold C. Simmons and the niece of Glenn R. Simmons.

-Ms. Connelly has over 15 years of management or director experience administering charitable giving or as a director of various nonprofit organizations serving the needs of the North Texas community.
+Ms. Connelly has one year of experience on our board of directors.
+She has over 16 years of management or director experience administering charitable giving or as a director of various nonprofit organizations serving the needs of the North Texas community.

-Norman S. Edelcup, age 75, has served on our board of directors since 2006.
+Norman S. Edelcup, age 76, has served on our board of directors since 2006.
 Since 2003, he has served as mayor of Sunny Isles Beach, Florida.
-He also has served as a trustee for the Baron Funds, a mutual fund group, since prior to 2006.
-Since 2007, he has served as a director of Marquis Bank located in North Miami Beach, Florida.
+He also has served as a trustee for the Baron Funds, a mutual fund group, since prior to 2007.
+Since 2007, he has served as a director of Marquis Bank located in Coral Gables, Florida.
 From 2001 to 2004, Mr. Edelcup served as senior vice president of Florida Savings Bancorp.
 He served as senior vice president of Item Processing of America, Inc., a processing service bureau, from 1999 to 2000 and as chairman of the board from 1989 to 1998.
 Mr. Edelcup is a certified public accountant and served as senior vice president and chief financial officer of Avatar Holdings, Inc. (formerly GAC Corporation), a real estate development firm, from 1976 to 1983; vice chairman of the board, senior vice president and chief financial officer of Keller Industries, Inc., a building products manufacturer, from 1968 to 1976; and as a senior accountant with Arthur Andersen & Co., a public accounting firm, from 1958 to 1962.
 He has served as a director of Valhi or certain of its predecessors' boards of directors since 1975 and is chairman of its audit committee and management development and compensation committee.
 Mr. Edelcup is chairman of our audit committee and a member of our management development and compensation committee.